 Catalog

-• Catalog: The highest level of organization within a database system.
-A catalog holds one or more schemas and represents the complete set of schemas that a user or application can access.
+• Catalog: The highest level of organization within the database management system (DBMS).
+A catalog holds one or more schemas, representing the complete set of schemas that a user can access.

-• Table: The primary component of a schema.
-A data form that organizes information into rows and columns.
+• Table: The primary component within a schema.
+Tables organize information into rows and columns.

 The name of a catalog or schema can contain letters, digits and underscores and must begin with a letter.
 The name is case-insensitive when referenced in statements or functions.